Alfresco/acs-packaging/docs/build_and_release.md

 # Build
-The `acs-packaging` project uses _Travis CI_. \
+The `acs-packaging` project uses GitHub Actions_. \
-The `.travis.yml` config file can be found in the root of the repository.
+The `ci.yml` config file can be found in the .github/workflows/ folder.

 ## Stages